 Funding for Community Health

-Since 2001, Komen Lowcountry has awarded more than $7 million in grants for local breast health programs!
-This investment has funded breast cancer detection, treatment support services and breast health education in 17 South Carolina counties.
+Since 1995, Komen South Carolina affiliates have awarded more than $13 million to community non-profits for breast health programs!
+Komen Lowcountry’s investment has funded breast cancer detection, treatment support services and breast health education in 17 South Carolina counties.
 The funds Komen Lowcountry grants to non-profits serving our local citizens have made a positive difference in the lives of those facing breast cancer, as well as their families and their communities.

 The goal of our Community Grants program is to provide funding for high impact breast cancer programs that work to reduce rates of late stage diagnosis and breast cancer mortality with an emphasis on eliminating breast cancer disparities.